NickMts/Energy-Efficient-OFDM-with-Intelligent-PAPR-aware-Adaptive-Modulation/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+- The code in this repository is licensed under the MIT License.
+See the LICENSE file for details.
+- The paper and any associated figures or text are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.